 Carriers won’t cover losses due to poor maintenance.
 To prove your property structures were properly maintained, keep maintenance, purchase and inspection records to prove structural systems were in good repair or replaced.
 Ensure you schedule regular maintenance of these systems, too.

-Do you take precautions to avoid carelessness?
+Do I take precautions to avoid carelessness?

 Carriers won’t cover damage that could have been avoided through reasonable precautions.
 Did the last person out fail to lock the door and security cameras recorded the oversight?
 Expect pushback if you file a theft claim.

-Do you comply with applicable regulations?
+Do I comply with applicable regulations?

 Similarly, carriers won’t cover losses that resulted from failure to follow regulations and laws.
-Did a small fire in the kitchen encompass the first floor because you didn’t provide the fire extinguishers required by your municipality?
+Did a small fire in the kitchen encompass the first floor because you didn’t provide fire extinguishers required by your municipality?
 Your carrier will look askance at your fire damage claim.

 Do I have the paperwork I might need?